theekshiragula092/BUSRESERVATIONSYSTEM/README.md

-# bus-reservation-system-XYZ
+# bus-reservation-system-XYZ.PVT.(Ltd)
-This system was developed using DSA in Java for my assignment
+This system was developed using DSA in Java for my DSA assignment